weaveworks/scope/README.md

 insecure and should not traverse the internet.

-Scope will periodically check with our servers to see if a new version is availible.
+Scope will periodically check with our servers to see if a new version is available.
 To disable this, run:

 ```
 CHECKPOINT_DISABLE=true scope launch